 Secondly more organizations are enabling peer-to-peer feedback and recognition.
 Peers are often less intimidating and often have a better idea of what is going on in the team, which means their feedback can often be more timely, more focused, and more engaging than manager feedback.

-Thing 2: The rise of coaching and mentoring
+Thing 2: The rise of coaching & mentoring

 One of the most exciting trends we’ve seen this year for developing people is the rise of coaching and mentoring.
 In the past, coaching and mentoring has been focused mainly on leaders – senior leaders really – and has been used to correct troubling behaviors or prepare promising leaders for the next step in their careers.

 That seems to be changing.
 Organizations are understanding the value of a coaching or mentoring relationship and are implementing programs at much broader scales.
-For example:
+For example, organizations are:

-- Organizations are including coaching and mentoring activities in larger development initiatives, including new hire training, leadership development, and level-up programs.
+- Including coaching and mentoring activities in larger development initiatives, including new-hire training, leadership development, and level-up programs

-- Organizations are leveraging technologies to be able to scale coaching and mentoring to make it more accessible to more employees.
-These technologies range from simple matching software to full-on use of AI and automation, and everything in between.
+- Leveraging technologies to be able to scale coaching and mentoring to make it more accessible to more employees – these technologies range from simple matching software to full-on use of AI and automation, and everything in between

-- Organizations are offering external mentoring as a benefit.
-We have seen this work particularly well for younger employees trying to navigate early career moves.
+- Offering external mentoring as a benefit – we've seen this work particularly well for younger employees trying to navigate early career moves

-We’re thrilled that coaching and mentoring is gaining traction; organizations are beginning to realize the importance of one-to-one connections for employee development and the value of leveraging internal expertise.
+We’re thrilled that coaching and mentoring are gaining traction; organizations are beginning to realize the importance of one-to-one connections for employee development and the value of leveraging internal expertise.